 It’s important to limit the time your children spend watching them.
 According to the UK Millennium Cohort Study, children who watched more than 3 hours of video a day experienced more conduct and relationship problems in early life.
 While toddler videos, kid songs, or funny videos for kids are great, moderation is key when they’re learning to read.

 Audible is one of the best resources for audiobooks, but it’s expensive.
 There are many other sites for free audible books online.
 Librivox has a catalog that includes books for kindergarteners learning to read through to Grade 12.
 The British website Storynory offers free, downloadable classics from authors like Charles Dickens and Rudyard Kipling.
 For the less book-inclined, Storyline Online spices things up by featuring actors like Betty White and James Earl Jones storytelling.

 Scribd is another great option for audiobooks.
 It contains most of the same titles as Audible, but you pay a monthly subscription fee instead of buying the books.
 You can rent as many audiobooks as you need, similar to a library.

-When it comes to videos, PBS Kids feature quality online entertainment and learning programs and apps.
-If you’re purchasing for your phone or tablet, Apple Music, iTunes and Amazon also offer a variety of learning resources.
+When it comes to videos, PBS Kids features quality online entertainment and learning programs and apps.
+If you’re purchasing them for your phone or tablet, Apple Music, iTunes, Disney+, and Amazon also offer a variety of learning resources.